-We are thrilled to announce the talented writers that will be judging the competition this year.
+We are thrilled to announce the talented writers that will be judging the Young Writers' Competition this year.

 Judging the Year K - 2 category is Yvette Poshoglian.
 Yvette is a bestselling author of over 30 books for children including the popular Ella and Olivia series, the Frankie Fox Spy Girl books, the Puppy Diary series and the historical fiction title, My Australian Story: Escape from Cockatoo Island.